fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.16: patientor, step1

-Create an endpoint <i>/api/patients/:id</i> to that returns all of the patient information for one patient, including also the array of patient entries that is still empty for all the patients.
+Create an endpoint <i>/api/patients/:id</i> to backend that returns all of the patient information for one patient, including also the array of patient entries that is still empty for all the patients.
 For the time being, expand the backend types as follows:

 ```js
 // eslint-disable-next-line @typescript-eslint/no-empty-interface